python-botogram/botogram/docs/api/telegram.rst

 .. py:class:: botogram.Dice

-   This object represents a dice with a random value from 1 to 6 for currently supported base emoji.
+   This object represents a dice with a random value from 1 to 6 (or 1 to 5) for currently supported base emoji.

    .. py:attribute:: emoji